evovch/ACCULINNA_go4_user_library/README.md

 Analysis of output root files
 =============================

+Obsolete...
+The 'Reader' module and corresponding run_reader.C macro are under development.

 A ROOT macro 'macros/analyse.C' is provided as a template to start your simple analysis by means of native ROOT.
 Please, follow the instructions written at the beginning of the file.

 > cd macros